KennyMcGeoch/LeetCodeExercises/README.md

 1351.
 Count Negative Numbers in a Sorted Matrix (Easy) 1356.
 Sort Integers by The Number of 1 Bits (Easy) 1365.
-How Many Numbers Are Smaller Than the Current Number (Easy) 1385.
+How Many Numbers Are Smaller Than the Current Number (Easy) 1378.
+Replace Employee ID With The Unique Identifier (Easy) 1385.
 Find the Distance Value Between Two Arrays (Easy) 1403.
 Minimum Subsequence in Non-Increasing Order (Easy) 1422.
 Maximum Score After Splitting a String (Easy)